Zeppelinite/GitHub-Pages/CreatePersonalKnowledgeBase-Github.md

-# CreatePersonalKnowledgeBase-Github
-Creating a Personal Knowledge Base on Github
+# Creating a Personal Knowledge Base on Github

 Github isn’t just for coders — as the amount of information around us grows exponentially, everybody can be helped by a personal knowledge base.